JhonAndrew-Coding/WRO-Future-Engineers-2026/README.md

 | *Left* | *Right* |
 | <img src="./v-photos/top.jpeg" width="90%" /> | <img src="./v-photos/bottom.jpeg" width="85%" /> |
 | *Top* | *Bottom* |

+# Mobility Management <a class="anchor" id="mob-manager"></a>
+The robot's mobility is managed by a combination of components, including the powertrain and steering system.
+These elements work together to ensure the robot's smooth and efficient movement.

+## Power Train <a class="anchor" id="power-train"

+### Diferencial <a class="anchor" id="diferencial"

 ## Code Python <a class="anchor" id="py-code"></a>
 This program controls an autonomous robot using an AI camera, ultrasonic sensors, a servo motor, and drive motors.
 The robot is designed to detect colored objects, adjust its direction according to their position, and avoid obstacles while moving through its environment.